-If no one likes dealing with unplanned maintenance, why does it continue to be a problem?
+If no one likes dealing with unplanned maintenance, why does it continue to be at the forefront of teams spending their time on it?
 As with most persistent issues, there is no one cause to point to.
-There are, however, a few commonalities among organizations that can’t seem to get out of the reactive maintenance cycle.
+There are, however, a few commonalities among maintenance teams that can’t seem to get out of the reactive maintenance cycle.

 Drowning in reactive maintenance is a common symptom of neglecting to focus on reliability culture.
 When maintenance fails to look beyond the immediate, one-to-one exchange of fixing something that’s broken, it’s difficult to get out of that situation.
 However, if you shift your organization’s attitude towards being reliability-focused, you can start to view maintenance as something that can be managed proactively, and something that everyone can be involved with.

-At other organizations, a reliance on cumbersome documentation procedures makes it difficult to focus on long-term reliability and proactive measures that could be taken.
-This was the case at Rambler Metals and Mining, where Scott Britton describes their situation thusly: “If something needed to be fixed, it would get written down on a post-it or a scrap of paper and delivered in person.
-This often meant that our maintenance team would have to spend time shuffling through multiple Post-Its or notes, trying to decide which problem could be fixed the most quickly.”
-Unfortunately, so much time was being spent documenting problems that they weren’t able to get ahead of the task at hand and start planning properly.
+At other organizations, reliance on cumbersome documentation procedures makes it difficult to focus on long-term reliability and proactive measures that could be taken.
+This was the case at Rambler Metals and Mining, where Scott Britton describes their situation: “If something needed to be fixed, it would get written down on a post-it or a scrap of paper and delivered in person.
+This often meant that our maintenance team would have to spend time shuffling through multiple Post-its or notes, trying to decide which problem could be fixed the most quickly.”
+Unfortunately, so much time was spent documenting problems that they couldn’t get ahead of the task at hand and start planning properly.

 Many organizations simply lack a baseline for KPIs, making it near-impossible to know how they should improve, and on what metrics.
-When everything is done on the fly, it’s hard to establish what an ideal situation would look like, let alone begin to make the steps necessary to get there.
+When everything is done on the fly, it’s hard to establish an ideal situation, let alone take the steps necessary to get there.